opea-project/docs/developer-guides/doc_guidelines.rst

         intervening H2 ``##``.
 You may skip heading levels on the way back up, for example, from an H4 ``####`` back up to an H2 ``##`` as appropriate.

+      Sphinx will complain if it finds multiple H1 headings or if you skip a heading level.

 Content Highlighting